twistedelectrons/ay3/README.md

 ## License

-The MEGAfm firmware under `src/` and `include/` is free software.
+The AY3 firmware under `src/` and `include/` is free software.
 It is released under the terms of the [ISC License](LICENSE.md).
 The libraries and tools distributed in the `3rdparty/` and `lib/` directories have their own copyright and license notes.